danactive/history/README.md

 history
 =======

-For the privacy-minded users: it's your personal history as a photo/video gallery for static inexpensive web hosting (ie portable USB flash drive or localhost)
+Your personal history as a photo/video gallery which is viewable on portable USB flash drive or file system.

 [Demo site 0.6.1](http://history.staticloud.com/)